iiJC/iiJC/README.md

   See history changes for initial template
 -->

-# ようこそ!　私のソウルソサエティへ

 # Hello!
 I'm Jonathan, but you can call me JC.

-AI Hackathon 2025 Winner.
+Dunedin AI Hackathon 2025 Winner with my team @wildingpinesotago.
+NZ Top 4 Finalist.
+Presented at the 2025 Aotearoa AI Summit.

 My most recent projects will remain closed source until **November 2025** as per academic and legal policies.